 Team’s Project/Purpose: Based on needs-assessment conversations with the staff of Providence Connections, this team decided that their efforts would bear maximum fruit if they could help the Center increase parental engagement with the Center, and between parents and their children (particularly fathers).
 The project, “21 Day Family Fun Challenge”, included a kick-off event, take-home fun packs, and a “Celebration” to recognize positive parent-child interaction, incorporating a fun and circus-like atmosphere.
 The learning group partnered with 19 organizations to provide info and children’s activities to make this happen.

-These PopUps were all very unique – some were community festivals, one focused around the filming of a zombie movie called Spineview, another involved pulling off a mass wedding vowel renewal to celebrate love in the community, a 5K and community festival in Mt.
-Washington’s Emerald View park system, one “shined a light” on their community with a laser show, and this last one focused on bringing fresh produce options to a neighborhood defined as a food desert.
-Each year, PopUp! drew significant crowds of people from inside and outside the neighborhood.
+Projects in each of the host communities were unique – some were community festivals, one focused around the filming of a zombie movie called Spineview, another involved pulling off a mass wedding vow renewal to celebrate love in the community, a 5K and community festival in Mt.
+Washington’s Emerald View Park System, one “shined a light” on their community with a laser show, another focused on bringing fresh produce options to a neighborhood defined as a food desert, and another included a large-format public art installation.

 A FEW EXAMPLES:

 Imagination Stations aimed to engage, delight and empower the youth of McKees Rocks by connecting them to mentors, organizations and businesses to help open their eyes and minds to future possibilities and help them reach for their dreams.

 Taste of Millvale brought together chefs and residents of Millvale in a tasting event to help celebrate the borough’s 150th birthday.
 A cookbook featuring the local residents’ recipes is available to borrow from the Millvale Community Library.

 Inside Out Carrick captured the faces of those who call Carrick home in a public art installation to symbolize the past, present, and future of community and celebrate its residents.